 - Create a loose cornrow down the center of your head to keep the loose ends out you go.

-- Make a slightly curved stitch braids using the remaining hair by cervix of the neck.
+- Make slightly curved stitch braids using the remaining hair by the cervix of the neck.

 3. Curved Cornrow

-- Create a cornrow above the very first stitch braid that rises two inches back from your hairline and leaving the edges unbraided.
+- Create a cornrow above the very first stitch braid that rises two inches back from your hairline and leaves the edges unbraided.

 - Create the other cornrow right above it, starting at the hairline.